 Renewable energy generation is intermittent and hard to predict due to the fluctuations of wind and solar.
 Intermittent renewable energy is challenging because it disrupts the conventional methods for planning the daily operation of the electricity grid.
 Fast fluctuation in wind and solar energy disrupts the balance between total energy supply and demand.
 BESS’s can react rapidly to sudden changes in the electricity supply and demand securing the stability of the network.

-The BESS would have a capacity of 30 MW and be built on approximately 1 acres of land.
+The BESS would have a capacity of 30 MW and be built on approximately 1 acre of land.
 It would optimise 100 MW of renewable energy projects around the UK to connect onto the electricity network.
 The project connects to the Coatbridge substation which has been identified by SP Energy as a location where a BESS would benefit the network.

 Advanced technology battery storage systems can be charged by electricity generated from renewable energy, like wind and solar power.
 Intelligent battery software uses algorithms to coordinate energy production and computerised control systems are used to decide when to keep the energy to provide reserves or release to the grid.
 Energy is released from the battery storage system during peak demand, keeping electricity flowing and costs down.